Le-Tuan-Binh/ai-engineering-core-track/ai-concept.md

 **Applications**

 Used in research, new products, or experimental AI applications such as language synthesis, image generation, and complex data analysis.

-In short, calling a model means it is top-tier, advanced, and at the forefront of AI development, rather than a standard or widely deployed model.
+In short, calling a model means using a cutting-edge, advanced AI rather than a standard one.

 ## Messages and Role

-When using OpenAI’s Chat API, inputs are structured as messages, which are objects containing a role and content.
+When using OpenAI’s Chat API, inputs are structured as **messages**, which are objects containing a **role** and **content**.
+This format allows the model to understand context and respond appropriately.

 Large Language Models like ChatGPT are trained to process requests using a standardized prompt structure to ensure consistency and accuracy in their responses.